mohammadhy/devops-2025/README.md

 # 🚀 Getting Started

 ## What Do We Have Here?
-Before We Start Make Sure Your Kubernetes cluster Up And Running [Installation Guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
+Before We Start Make Sure Your Kubernetes cluster Up And Running If It's Not Follow [Installation Guide](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 To use the resources in this repository, you need the following tools installed on your local machine or CI/CD system:
 A Kubernetes Cluster: You can use Minikube, Kind for local development, or a cloud provider (EKS, GKE, AKS).